Amigos de México Mzt. A.C.

 — Website Committee

-The website has multiple functions besides providing information and updates about our organisation.
+The website has multiple functions besides providing information and updates about our organization.
 We also use it to maintain our database of member information which is private and only accessible by administration.
-We are starting to build our database of Mazatlan vendors, services, and restaurants which offer discounts to our members.
-This list will be available to members who log onto the site.

 We Would Love to Hear from You